 There are 2 main materials made to make pill capsules.

 The cheapest, and most common, are capsules made of gelatin.
-Gelatin is derived from collagen in an animal’s skin or bone.
+Gelatin is not vegan since it’s derived from collagen in an animal’s skin or bone.

 But for products made for vegetarians or vegans, there are also capsules made from a vegetable polymers.
 For example, hypromellose is a cellulose-based polymer, and pullulan is a tapioca starch-based polymer.